 Peers access and share resources.
-In a way one could see them as a cache, because information that has been downloaded to the peer is also shared to the community.
-For caching an autonomous control is indispensable: a cache peer needs to decide, what resources should be cached.
-In our solution this decisions will be determined using information provided from the indexing server.
+In a way one could see them as a cache, because information that has been downloaded to the peer is also shared with the community.
+For caching an autonomous control is indispensable: a cache peer needs to decide, which resources should be cached.
+In our solution this decision will be determined using information provided from the indexing server.
+We did not investigate legal issues in our project.